No matter what your income is, you probably have a hobby.

 Something you enjoy doing when you have some free time.
 Hobbies are part of the human experience.
 A lot of times, they could be your favorite thing to do in life.
-Some people might even put in 40 hours a week at work just so they can afford to enjoy their hobbies on the weekends.
+Some people might even put in 40 hours a week at work so that they can afford to enjoy their hobbies on the weekends.

 Sometimes I choose to have conversations in my head even when there’s a perfectly quiet person in the room with me who could listen.
-I don’t know why I keep my thoughts to myself sometimes, but writing has been a great way for me to share what I’m thinking.
+I don’t know why I keep my thoughts to myself sometimes, but writing has been an excellent way to share what I’m thinking.

 If you’re reading this, then you could probably use some extra money.
-Even if you’re making a good living and maxing out your investment accounts, having additional income will only shorten the path to financial independence.
+Even if you’re making a good living and maxing out your investment accounts, having an additional income will only shorten the path to financial independence.

-I profited an extra $5,000 this year flipping things and if I continue to do this hobby for the rest of my life, it should add hundreds of thousands of dollars to my portfolio if I invest the money.
+I profited an extra $5,000 this year, flipping things, and if I continue to do this hobby for the rest of my life, it should add hundreds of thousands of dollars to my portfolio if I invest the money.

 If you can find a way to make money from a hobby, you’ll be more likely to succeed because it’s something you’d do even if you weren’t earning anything.
-Some people like making money just to make money, so the build-something-from-scratch method might work for them.
+Some people like making money to make money, so that the build-something-from-scratch method might work for them.
 The key is to be sure you enjoy it.

 It might be that it’s impossible to make extra money just by doing the hobby itself.
 You might have to get creative and do something related to the hobby instead.

 For example, you may love playing the guitar but can’t make any money just by sitting there playing.
-You could make money by teaching others how to play though and might find you love doing that.
+You could make money by teaching others how to play, though, and might find you love doing that.

 You’d still get to play, but you’d also be sharing your knowledge with the world and helping someone else get to the level you’re at.
 Maybe you like fixing things and could learn how to repair guitars.
-You could start charging people to repair their instruments and who knows what kind of money you could make doing that.
+You could start charging people to repair their instruments, and who knows what kind of money you could make doing that.

-Don’t let the monetization kill the fun
+Don’t let the monetization kill the fun.

 With that being said, you might stumble across a way to earn extra money that is easy and is something you love to do.
-Making money flipping things is really easy for me and I wish I had taken it seriously when I was younger.
+Making money flipping things is easy for me, and I wish I had taken it seriously when I was younger.
 I probably would have bypassed some of the crappy jobs I had when I was younger if I tried flipping things instead.